giftedhands35/Infinity-Walking/README.md

 # Infinity-Walking
-Simple animation for web animation lovers
+Simple animation for animation lovers using HTML & CSS